Network Geometry: Hyperbolic geometry of network latent spaces

-Self-similarity is also observed in the multiscale organization of networks, that can be explored at different resolutions by applying a geometric renormalization transformation~\cite{garcia-perez2018multiscale} inspired by concepts from the renormalization group in statistical physics~\cite{Wilson:1983,Kadanoff}.
-The method relies on similarity distances to coarse-grain neighboring nodes into supernodes defining a new rescaled map, see Box C. The iteration of the transformation unfolds a network into a multiscale shell that progressively selects longer range connections revealing the coexisting scales and their interactions.
-Self-similarity under geometric renormalization is an ubiquitous symmetry in real-world networks, in good agreement with the prediction given by the renormalizability of the underlying $\mathbb{S}^1$ model~\cite{garcia-perez2018multiscale}, Fig.~\ref{part2_Fig_renor}.
+Self-similarity is also observed in the multiscale organization of networks, that can be explored at different resolutions by applying a geometric renormalization transformation~\cite{GarciaPerez2018} inspired by concepts from the real-space renormalization group in statistical physics~\cite{Wilson:1983,kadanoff,efrati2014real}.
+The method takes a different approach as compared to the shortest-path-distance RG discussed in Sec.~\ref{sec:fractal}, as it relies on distances in the similarity subspace to coarse-grain neighboring nodes into supernodes defining a new rescaled map, see Box C. The iteration of the transformation unfolds a network into a multiscale shell that progressively selects longer range connections revealing the coexisting scales and their interactions.
+Self-similarity under geometric renormalization is an ubiquitous symmetry in real-world networks, in good agreement with the prediction given by the renormalizability of the underlying $\mathbb{S}^1$ model~\cite{GarciaPerez2018}, Fig.~\ref{part2_Fig_renor}.
 This result suggests that the same connectivity law rules short and long range connections and operates at different length scales.
 From a practical point of view, applications include scaled-down network replicas and a multiscale navigation protocol that takes advantage of the increased navigation efficiency at higher scales.
-Interestingly, the structure of the human brain remains self-similar when the resolution length is progressively decreased by hierarchical coarse-graining of the anatomical regions, a symmetry that is well predicted by the geometric renormalization~\cite{Muhua:2019a}.
+Interestingly, the structure of the human brain remains self-similar when the resolution length is progressively decreased by hierarchical coarse-graining of the anatomical regions, a symmetry that is well predicted by the geometric renormalization~\cite{zheng2019a}.